-TU Berlin’s extensive holdings are well cataloged in analog form.
-The approximately 100,000 minerals in the collection, which dates back to the 18th century, are documented in inventory books upon receipt.
-Additionally, a card catalog sorted by mineral name contains further information on the specimens and is available for research.
+The TU Berlin’s extensive holdings are well cataloged in analogue form.
+The approximately 100,000 minerals in the collection, which dates back to the eighteenth century, were documented in inventory books when they entered the collection.
+Moreover, a card catalogue sorted by mineral name contains further information about the specimens and is available to researchers.

 The goal of the pilot digitization project was to lay the groundwork for the urgent digitization of this historically and scientifically significant collection.
 To this end, the project digitized minerals collected by a German miner who worked in the Tsumeb Mine in Namibia.

-Data from the relevant section of the inventory book was transcribed and linked with the keyword file data for the recorded minerals.
-Photographs were taken of some of these objects, as well as of their labels, which are often available in multiple copies from different processing periods.
-The mineral names were enriched with reference data, including taxonomic identification according to several systems, as well as a compilation of scientific and common names in German and English.
+Data from the relevant section of the inventory book was transcribed and linked with keyword file data for the recorded minerals.
+Photographs were taken of some of these objects, as well as their labels, which often exist in various versions from different production periods.
+The mineral names were enriched with reference data, including taxonomic information from several different systems, as well as a list of scientific and common names in German and English.

-Structured, linked data on 1,753 collection objects and 7,635 index card entries; for further processing, the data is temporarily stored in a temporary database (data hotel).
+Structured, linked data on 1,753 collection objects and 7,635 index card entries; the data is now temporarily being stored in a temporary database (data hotel) awaiting further processing.

 Photographic documentation of 206 selected items, along with corresponding labels.
 These digital copies have already been shown at an exhibition at the minerals’ place of origin in Tsumeb, Namibia.

-The results of the pilot digitization are also used for a demonstrator for object presentation on our collection portal.
+The results of the pilot digitization project are also being used to create a demonstrator for showcasing objects on our collections portal.